-15 This survey is preliminary and the carbon stocks have been estimated using the same relationships and calculation parameters that underlie CARBINE; they are therefore not an independent validation of the LULUCF estimates.
+16 This survey is preliminary and the carbon stocks have been estimated using the same relationships and calculation parameters that underlie CARBINE; they are therefore not an independent validation of the LULUCF estimates.

-The quantities of waste sent to landfill are shown in Table A 3.5.4.
-The amounts of methane generated, recovered, used for power generation, flared, oxidised and emitted to the atmosphere from 1990 to 2016 are shown in Table A 3.5.4.
+The quantities of waste sent to landfill are shown in Table A 3.5.3.
+The amounts of methane generated, recovered, used for power generation, flared, oxidised and emitted to the atmosphere are shown in Table A 3.5.4.